 The performance standard for reducing stream bank erosion is to reduce actively eroding stream banks throughout the entire Project reach by 75%.
 During the baseline survey in 2009, 14,674 feet of channel banks were mapped as eroding, or 30% of the channel bank length in the Rutherford Reach.
-In 2018, 526 feet of channel bank was mapped as eroding or unstable throughout the Rutherford Reach, this is a reduction of 96% compared to the 2009 baseline.
-The average height of eroding streambank measured in 2018 was 18.8 feet, erosion was typically located at the base of the stream bank.
-While 2018 continued the overall trend in a decrease in bank erosion throughout the Project reach the next large flow event equivalent to a 10 year or greater reoccurrence interval will likely reverse this trend.
+In 2019, 485 feet of channel bank was mapped as eroding or unstable throughout the Rutherford Reach, this is a reduction of 97% compared to the 2009 baseline.
+The average height of eroding streambank measured in 2019 was 18.3 feet and the average length of an erosion site was 37.3 feet; erosion was typically located at the base of the stream bank.
+While 2019 continued the overall trend in a decrease in bank erosion throughout the Project reach the next large flow event equivalent to a 10 year or greater reoccurrence interval will likely reverse this trend.
 Streambank erosion in a natural process and is variable in any given year influenced by many factors including peak stream flow, lack of vegetative cover and other factors such as downed trees.
-The results of the surveys from 2009-2018 are summarized in Table 6 below.
-See Appendix A for figures depicting the location and extent of eroding stream banks mapped during the 2017 and 2018 surveys.
+The results of the surveys from 2009-2019 are summarized in Table 6 below.
+See Appendix A for figures depicting the location and extent of eroding stream banks mapped during the 2019 surveys.